-The Company is a leading independent global provider of specialized oilfield services, including hydraulic fracturing, coiled tubing, cementing and other well stimulation services, which are designed to increase the production of hydrocarbons from wells.
-The Company's continuing operations are focused on Canada, the United States, and Argentina.
 In the first quarter of 2022, the Company committed to a plan to sell its Russian division, which resulted in such associated assets and liabilities being classified as assets held for sale and presented as discontinued operations in the Company's financial statements and related management's discussion and analysis.
-Except where noted, references to the Company and the discussion of the Company's business in this annual information form is with respect to its continuing operations in Canada, the United States and Argentina.
-See "Discontinued Operations" and "Risk Factors".
+Except where noted, references to the Company and the discussion of the Company's business in this AIF is with respect to its continuing operations in North America and Argentina.
+See "Discontinued Operations" and "Risk Factors" for additional information.